- COM 442 D01, 10247, MWF 1:25 – 2:15, Merion Hall 174

 - SJU email and a Google account

-Grades in Nonprofit Communications are determined on the basis of a Story of Learning, presented in the form of a Storify, which incorporates statements about your learning, links to work completed throughout the course, important moments of reflection about the course, and social media tweeted, grammed, blogged, or other media that you have sent out in to the internets throughout the semester.
+Grades are determined on the basis of a Story of Learning, presented in the form of a GoogleDoc, which incorporates statements about your learning, links to work completed throughout the course, important moments of reflection about the course, and social media tweeted, grammed, blogged, or other media that you have sent out in to the internets throughout the semester.
 Students will present their Story of Learning at the midterm and at the end of the semester.
 In each case, each student will assess their own performance according to a predetermined grading criteria using their own work as evidence to justify a possible grade.
 At the midterm, we will meet in individual conferences to discuss your self-assessment and make plans for the rest of the semester.

 A note on collaboration.
 This course replicates real-world communication and design environments wherein people work with their colleagues to create meaningful, effective, and aesthetically pleasing projects for clients.
 If you don’t like working on collaborative projects, this course gives you the opportunity to rethink that dislike and, instead, begin to learn how to work with others in ways that will allow you to be successful.
-You are expected to be collegial, professional, thoughtful, mindful, polite, and open-minded in all of your interactions in the course, especially when visiting clients.
+You are expected to be collegial, professional, thoughtful, mindful, polite, and open-minded in all of your interactions in the course, especially when visiting with clients.
 Significant moments that show a lack of collegiality, etc., can result the a reduction in your grade.

 A note about grades: Grades in the A-range are those that show the student working at levels significantly higher than what is expected.
 Grades at the B-level are those that show the student working at levels at or just above what is expected.
 Grades at the C-level and below are those that show the student working at levels below what is expected.

-Missing assignments will receive a 0.
 All major assignments must be completed to pass the course.
 It is better to complete an assignment late then not to complete it at all.

 A Note on Academic Technology